 *If you would like to share and we can pair you with someone of the same gender to share with, then you can avoid any single supplement.

 - All accommodation

-- All transfers by land and sea
+- All transfers within Tanzania by air, land and sea

 - Full board on Mafia Island